movi1/group-solarpanel/README.md

 - Set up the git repository on Github, when you create it, you can tick the box to add a read me file.

+First of all let’s set up the basic structure on the main branch:
+- HTML
+- CSS
+- JS

+> Note that this is the only time we will be touching this branch for now, afterwards you will be creating a develop branch and this will be your working/changing branch.

+- Choose someone to do this locally and then push it to the main branch using GIT or GIT DESKTOP.

 - For group projects, add collaborators (people) to your git repository you can invite them under settings > Collaborator > Manage access.
 Add everyones email address or Github username there.

 - They should receive an email to view an invitation for granting them access: